hunterthis/CPW219-eCommerceSite/README.md

-**Tree based ecommerce site**
+# **Tree based ecommerce site**
 Features to be implemented:

--Purchasing of a variety of tree seedlings and grown plants.
+- Purchasing of a variety of tree seedlings and grown plants
--Shopping cart tally
+- Shopping cart tally
--input shipping addresses and send to database
+- Input shipping addresses and send to database

 **Getting started**